 Heat the oil in a large, heavy oven-safe skillet (cast iron is perfect) over medium-high heat.

 When the oil is hot, but not smoking, arrange the chicken thighs in the skillet, skin side down.
 Cook for 15 minutes, or until the skin is well browned.
-A splatter screen is a good thing to have for this step.
-Move the thighs from time to time to keep them browning evenly, but don't turn them over.
+Then move the thighs from time to time to keep them browning evenly, but don't turn them over.

 Move the skillet to the oven and continue cooking, skin-side down, for 15 minutes.
 Turn them over and continue cooking for 5 minutes longer.